dirac-institute/sorcha/docs/inputs.rst

 Rubin Observatory will survey the sky in six broadband (optical filters), *u, g, r, i, z, and y* .
 In the physical parameters file, you will specify the object's absolute magnitude in the main filter (as specificed in the config file. usually this is g or r band) and then provide the synthetic planetesimal's color in other filters relative to the main filter.

-We have implemented several phase curve paramterizations that can be specified in the config file and the inputted through the physical parameters. **You can either specify one set of phase curve parameters for all filters or specify values for each filter examined by surveySimPP.** We are using the  `sbpy <https://sbpy.org/>`_  phase function utilities.
+We have implemented several phase curve paramterizations that can be specified in the config file and the inputted through the physical parameters. **You can either specify one set of phase curve parameters for all filters or specify values for each filter examined by Sorcha.** We are using the  `sbpy <https://sbpy.org/>`_  phase function utilities.
 The supported options are: `HG <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.HG.html#sbpy.photometry.HG>`_, `HG1G2 <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.HG1G2.html#sbpy.photometry.HG1G2>`_, `HG12 <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.HG12.html#sbpy.photometry.HG12>`_, `linear <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.LinearPhaseFunc.html#sbpy.photometry.LinearPhaseFunc>`_ (specified by S in the header of the physical parameters file), and none (if no columnss for phase curve are included in the physical parameters file than the synthetic object is considered to have a flat phase curve).

 .. note::
-  *  In the config file you can decide which filters you want have surveySimPP run on and specify which filter is the main filter that the absolute magnitude is defined for.
+  *  In the config file you can decide which filters you want have Sorcha run on and specify which filter is the main filter that the absolute magnitude is defined for.
 You only need to provide colors for those fliters specified in the config file.

 .. warning::
   * You must use the same phase curve prescription for all simulated objects.
-If you want to use different phase curve prescriptions for different synthetic populations, you will need to run them in separate input files to surveySimPP
+If you want to use different phase curve prescriptions for different synthetic populations, you will need to run them in separate input files to Sorcha

 .. warning::
   * All rows must have entries for all columns specified in the physical parameters file header.